 Some of the intellectual strategies associated with rhetorical reasoning include

 - deciding what to say, what to research, and how to say it in response to rhetorical analysis

 - engaging in composing processes while considering rhetorical principles (e.g., rhetorical stance or rhetorical appeals) given the writer’s purpose, audience, topic.

-- considering the Rhetorical Elements of Argument to develop persuasive texts
+- considering ethos, pathos, and logos to develop texts

 - given careful consideration to the epistemological positions of methodological communities.

 Rhetorical Reasoning is the process of evaluating how best to respond to a rhetorical situation.
 This process follows analysis of the rhetorical situation.
 In order to engage in effective rhetorical reasoning, writers, speakers, knowledge workers first need to understand their audience, occasion, exigency & kairos, and purpose.